The Art and Voyage of Naming a Film Production House

 The Naming Dilemma: Between ‘Blockbuster Dreamers’ and ‘Netflix Nightmares’

-Finding the balance between ambition and relatability can feel like being affected by between two extremes.
-Do you choose something grand and cinematic like “Monumental Frame Studios,” or something casual like “Couch Potato Films”?
+Finding the balance between ambition and relatability can feel like navigating between two extremes.
+Do you choose something grand and cinematic like “Epic Frame Studios,” or something casual like “Couch Potato Films”?

 Pros and Cons of Grandiose Names